wormhole-foundation/wormhole-sdk-ts/README.md

 Performing a Token Transfer is trivial for any source and destination chains.

-We can create a new `WormholeTransfer` object (`TokenTransfer`, `CCTPTransfer`, `GatewayTransfer`, ...) and use it to transfer tokens between chains.
+We can create a new `WormholeTransfer` object (`TokenTransfer`, `CircleTransfer`, `GatewayTransfer`, ...) and use it to transfer tokens between chains.
 The `WormholeTransfer` object is responsible for tracking the transfer through the process and providing updates on its status.

 ```ts